Military Licensing

-Please keep your address current with the Nevada DMV by mail or fax as you move.
+Please keep your address current with the DMV as you move.
+You may change your address by fax or mail.
+Include a copy of your Leave and Earnings Statement (LES) if your physical address is outside of Nevada.
 See Address Changes.
-Be sure to include a copy of your Leave and Earnings Statement (LES) if your physical address is outside of Nevada.

 Nevada residents who are stationed in Nevada are subject to the same licensing and vehicle registration requirements as non-military.
 See Driver License or Vehicle Registration.